alexjgaw/writerduel/README.md

 * Set up react router to handle the URL for a specific game
 * Keep track of the players in a game.
   * For now maybe just make them input any name and make sure it's unique to that game.
-  * Eventually maybe use Google account?
-Worth it?
 * Timer
 * Waiting on other players message
 * Connect with a dictionary API to validate word submissions